For the second straight game, the Birds are in prime time. And this time, it's in front of the home fans.

 Derrick Gunn (5-1)

 Because they have the best record in the NFC, the Eagles have a huge target on their backs and everybody is gunning for them.
 On Monday night, the Redskins are hoping to take them down a notch.
 The ‘Skins come limping to the Linc.
 Their star rookie defensive lineman Jonathan Allen is done for the year with a Lisfranc injury.
-Their starting cornerbacks Josh Norman (rib) and Bashaud Breeland (knee) both might miss this key divisional showdown.
+Their starting cornerbacks Josh Norman (rib) and Bashaud Breeland (knee) both might miss this key divisional showdown — Norman is already out.

-In Week 1 the Eagles sacked Cousins 4 times, but since then he’s only been sacked 4 times.
+In Week 1, the Eagles sacked Cousins four times, but since then he’s only been sacked four times.
 The Birds broke the ‘Skins jinx in the season opener.
 I look for the home team to make it a season sweep.

 Eagles 28, Redskins 24